alanpilloud/MU-Checker/README.md

 # MU-Checker for Wordpress Multisite
-Use this small script to find ghost blogs.dir folders and ghost blogs tables.
+Use this small script to find ghost blogs.dir folders, uploads/sites folders and ghost blogs tables.
 ## The issue
 Each time you delete a site in a WordPress Multisite installation, its tables and folders are not deleted.
 If you manage a lot of websites, made many tests sites you deleted, etc. then your database and folders may need to be cleaned.
 ### Why should I clean these ghost elements ?